AlibabaCloudDocs/cdn/intl.en-US/Guide for New Users/Brief introduction to Alibaba Cloud CDN.md

 During the use of Alibaba Cloud CDN, you can determine the acceleration effect based on the latency, download speed, website content loading speed, packet loss rate, ratio between the number of back-to-origin requests and the total number of requests, and cache hit ratio.

-You can watch the following video to learn more about Alibaba Cloud CDN.

 ## Billing methods

 Alibaba Cloud CDN is charged for basic services and value-added services.